ishantia/TGC/README.md

 ttkbootstrap

-To install the necessary dependencies, run the following command:

-Bash
+Install dependencies:

 pip install telethon ttkbootstrap
 🚀 Getting Started
 Clone the repository:

-Bash

 git clone https://github.com/ishantia/TGC.git
 cd TGC
-Run the application:
+Run the GUI:

-Bash

 python main.py
-How to Use:
+Login with Telegram:
-Enter your API ID and API Hash.
+Enter your API ID & API Hash

-Enter your phone number and the verification code you receive.
+Enter your phone number

+Type the verification code

-Enter your 2FA password if you have one.
+Enter 2FA password if enabled

-Select a group file (.txt with one group ID per line).
+Select a group file (.txt with one group ID per line)

-Enter the target username or ID.
+Enter target username/ID

-Click "Start" to see the results in the output box.
+Click Start to see results in the output box

 📁 Group File Format
-Make sure your text file has one group or channel ID per line:

 group1
 group2
 group3
-⚠️ Each line must contain a valid group or channel ID.
+⚠️ Each line is a group or channel ID.

 🔐 Security Tips
-Keep your API credentials and session file private.
+Keep your API credentials & session file private

-DO NOT commit your .env or dynamic_session.session file to your repository.
+Do not commit .env or dynamic_session.session

-Use a .gitignore file to prevent this:
+Use a .gitignore file:

 dynamic_session.session
 .env
 __pycache__/
+🌍 Languages Supported
+English 🇬🇧

+Persian 🇮🇷

+Chinese 🇨🇳

+German 🇩🇪

+Change language anytime from the GUI dropdown.